awsdocs/amazon-connect-admin-guide/doc_source/security-best-practices.md

 ## Amazon Connect Detective Security Best Practices<a name="bp-security-detective"></a>

 Logging and monitoring are important for the availability, reliability and, performance of contact center\.
-You should log relevant information from Amazon Connect contact flows to CloudWatch and build alerts and notifications based on the same\.
+You should log relevant information from Amazon Connect flows to CloudWatch and build alerts and notifications based on the same\.

 Define log retention requirements and lifecycle policies early on, and plan to move log files to cost\-efficient storage locations as soon as practical\.
 Amazon Connect public APIs log to CloudTrail\.
 Review and automate actions based on CloudTrail logs\.